 If you arrive in Split, Sibenik, Trogir, or some nearby place, it's worth visiting the Klis fortress, an amazing fortification building located in the village Klis.

-Klis fortress is one of the most prominent fortification buildings in Croatia, with imposing history dating back to the period before the new era.
+Klis fortress is one of the most prominent fortification buildings in Croatia, with an imposing history dating back to the period before the new era.

 Table of Contents